Growth of our Land by Ranching & Silvopasture Practices

 We currently have 1 breeding pair of pure American Guinea Hogs, 1 American Guinea Hog Boar and 1 American Guinea Hog Cross.
 Miss Patty Piggy is our AGH Cross.
 We made the decision to keep her a part of our breeding stock based on temperament and quite honestly, her siblings were delicious.
 She is the sweetest pig and loves her belly scratched - if she had it her way, her belly would be scratched all day long...

 Our 2 boars and 1 sow of pure AGH breeding stock share the same great personality as Miss Piggy.
-We have one male that is about a year old, Kermit the Hog, and another that is about 9 months, Ernie.
+We have one male that is about 2 -years old, Kermit the Hog, and another that is just a tad younger, Ernie.
 They both have quite the personalities and love their scratches and pets.
 Ernie is a tad shy compared to Kermit, but as sweet as can be.
 Both boars are still together, as they love cuddling in the sleep pile and keep each other warm.
 One of our females is Anabelle Sox.
 She has a little white spot in the shape of a heart on her nose, and white socks on her feet.
 She is quite the feisty girl, yet still as sweet as can be and loves to be pet.
 Poor Anabelle Sox didn't make it through the winter of 2022 - leaving us with one pure AGH sow named Rosie.

 Pictured below: Miss Anabelle Sox